bhuvanadasari01/AI-based-resume-analyzer/README.md

 AI-Powered Resume Analyzer

 A smart Python-based web application that analyzes and scores resumes using machine learning and NLP techniques.
-The system compares a candidate’s resume with a target job description and provides detailed, actionable insights.
+The system compares a candidate’s resume against a job description and provides clear, actionable insights for improvement.

 🌟 Key Features

-Intelligent resume scoring based on job title, responsibilities, skills, and experience.
+Intelligent resume scoring based on job title, responsibilities, skills, and experience

 Detailed feedback on: